 - a.
 Investigate and explain the differing impacts of religious beliefs and teachings on individuals and communities and societies.
 They will learn to explain their understanding of religious community and ethics, and the effects of religious beliefs. - b.
 Explain and begin to analyse how religious beliefs and ideas are transmitted by people, texts and traditions.
 They will learn to explain their understanding of some sacred texts and some key spiritual leaders. - c.
 Investigate and explain why people belong to faith communities and explain the reasons for diversity in religion.
 They will learn to explain their understanding of community in various religions. - d.
 Analyse and compare the evidence and arguments used both by believers and non-believers when considering issues of truth' in religion and philosophy.
-They will learn to explain their understanding of questions about God, life after death and the universe in which we live. - Learning from religion: (AT2) Pupils should be taught to: - a.
-Reflect on beliefs, teachings and ultimate questions, communicating their own ideas, using reasoned arguments.
-They will learn to express insight into some ultimate questions. - Evaluate the challenges and tensions of belonging to a religion and the impact of religion in the contemporary world, expressing their own ideas.
-They will learn to express insight into questions about how belief affects life. - Express insights into the significance of what religions and other world views say about human relationships, personally, locally and globally.
-They
+They will learn to explain their understanding of questions about God, life after death and the universe in which we live.

 - e.
 Discuss and evaluate how religious beliefs and teachings inform answers to ultimate questions and ethical issues.
 They will learn to explain their understanding of what religions say about right and wrong, good and evil. - f.
 Apply a wide range of religious and philosophic.al vocabulary consistently and accurately, recognising both the power and limitations of language in expressing religious ideas and beliefs.
 They will learn to explain their understanding of how different people express their faith and beliefs. - g.
 Interpret and evaluate a range of sources, texts and authorities, from a variety of contexts.
-They will learn to explain their understanding of sacred texts - h.
+They will learn to explain their understanding of sacred texts. - h.
 Interpret a variety of forms of religious and spiritual expression.
-They will learn to explain their understanding of how people express their beliefs and faith. - will learn to express insight into questions about right and wrong. - d.
-Reflect and evaluate their own and others' beliefs about world issues such as peace and conflict, wealth and poverty and the importance of the environment, communicating their own ideas; They will learn to express insight into questions about values and global community. - e.
-Express their own beliefs and ideas, using a variety of forms of expression.
-They will learn to express insight into questions about the spiritual dimension of their own lives.
+They will learn to explain their understanding of how people express their beliefs and faith.